PRIYANS-H/FlowZint-Ai-Support-Bot-/README.md

 Supabase PostgreSQL + pgvector
       tables: faqs · tickets · messages · self_corrections
 ```

+**Every response goes through Groq.** The FAQ knowledge base grounds the answer when confidence is high; Groq generates freely when it isn't.
+This means every reply feels natural and context-aware rather than a verbatim DB lookup.

 **JS fallback engine** (`src/utils/engine.js`): word-overlap FAQ matching + Hinglish boost runs entirely in the browser if the API is unreachable — the demo never goes dark.